aws-amplify/amplify-js/media/storage_guide.md

 ## Call APIs

-Import Storage from the aws-amplify library into your App:
+Import Storage from the aws-amplify library:
 ```js
 import { Storage } from 'aws-amplify';
 ```